ImAliSheraz/cloudwatch-logs-laravel/README.md

 ```

 ## Example
-Following is example log logs messages in cloudwatch.
+Following is an example of log messages in Cloudwatch.

 ```
 Log::info('This is an info message.');